March 1, 2018

-It’s that time of year again, Maryland!
-Here’s everything you need to know about Maryland business tax credits and incentives for the 2017 filing season.
+It’s tax season, Maryland!
+Here’s everything you need to know about Maryland business tax credits and incentives for the 2018 filing season.

 Who Must File

 All corporations and associations with income allocable to the State of Maryland are required to file an income tax return with the state on Form 500.
-The corporate tax rate is 8.25% of the net income allocable to Maryland.
+The corporate tax rate is 8.25 percent of the net income allocable to Maryland.

 When and How to File

-Business income tax returns for the year 2016 must be filed by April 18 (the first weekday after April 15 following the close of the taxable year or period) or by the original due date required for filing the federal return.
-Form 500 must be filed electronically to claim business income tax credits.
+Business income tax returns for the year 2017 must be filed by April 17 or by the original due date required for filing the federal return.
+Maryland form 500 must be filed electronically to claim business income tax deductions and credits.

 Business Personal Property and Local Taxation Requirements

 In Maryland, businesses must pay an annual tax based on the value of their business personal property, including furniture, fixtures, tools, machinery, equipment, etc. The state Department of Assessments and Taxation (DAT) administers the valuation process, however individual counties and towns collect the tax based on the location of the property.

 The DAT automatically registers corporations, limited liability companies, limited partnerships and limited liability partnerships for this tax when these legal entities form.
 All other businesses, such as sole proprietorships and general partnerships, that own or lease personal property or need a business license are required to: